KDE/atcore/doc/build.md

 ```
 sudo make install
 ```
-### Windows/Mac OS
+### Finding Plugins
+AtCore will look in a few places for plugins these are.
+    1. BUILDDIR for plugins.
+    2. KDE_PLUGIN_DIR/AtCore
+    3. Qt's Plugin Path/AtCore
+    4. INSTALL_PREFIX/KDE_PLUGIN_DIR/AtCore
+    5. Binary using atcore's path/plugins (see Below)

-On these systems atcore will look in the path of the program using it for firmware plugins
+For the last place bin/plugins atcore will look next to the binary using atcore.
 On Windows this is in a directory next to the program
 ```
 C:\atcore_test_GUI\atcore-gui.exe